July 27th, 2023

 Empowering Eatonville’s Youth Through Tennis and Education

-Community Tennis News AMPLIFY Diversity
+AMPLIFY Community Tennis News Diversity

 Eatonville is a historic town in the Greater Orlando area and was one of the first self-governing all-black towns in the country.
 Now, one local hero, Tina McCall-Waters is aiming to bring tennis to the youth, regardless of social class, income, or skill.